mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/05_tdm_gui_product_window.md

 # Product Windows

-A TDM Product represents a system or application installed in the source or target environment.
+A TDM Product represents a system or application installed in a source or target environment.
 For example, the UAT1 environment contains CRM and Billing Products.
 Each Product can have multiple data sources (interfaces).
 For example, the Billing Product has the Billing and Usage DBs.

-A TDM Product contains the following components:
+A TDM Product has the following components:

 - Product name, a logical name that identifies the Product (system).
 For example, CRM.
 - Product versions, the versions of the Product as defined in testing environments.
 For example, Production and Development.